Berserk-21/ZoomableImageVCPackage/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any bug fixes or feature requests.

 ### Licence
 ZoomableImageVCPackage is available under the MIT license.
-See the LICENSE file for more information.